oauthstuff/draft-ietf-oauth-security-topics/A01_introduction.md

 "client identifier" (client ID), "protected resource", "refresh token", "resource owner", "resource server", and "token endpoint" defined by OAuth 2.0 [@!RFC6749].

+An "open redirector" is an endpoint on a web server that forwards a user’s browser to an arbitrary URI obtained from a query parameter.